sperezg6/sperezg6/README.md

 # 💫 About Me:
-- 23 year old Computer Engineer student <br>
+- 23 year old Data Engineer <br>
-- I'm currently working at mattilda as a tech analyst<br>
+- I'm currently working at Amazon as a Data Engineer<br>
 - I have a profound interest un IA, Machine Learning and also two of my biggest passions are photography and music <br>
 - Currently working on my thesis, to create a RNN for Music Generation<br>
 - Love to automate tasks usign python